MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-write-a-powershell-module-manifest.md

 ---
+ms.date: 10/16/2019
+ms.topic: reference
-title: "How to Write a PowerShell Module Manifest | Microsoft Docs" ms.date: "10/16/2019"
+title: How to Write a PowerShell Module Manifest
+description: How to Write a PowerShell Module Manifest
 ---

 # How to write a PowerShell module manifest